 We took the ferry back across to Hong Kong proper, had a light snack, then took the express train back to the airport to relax in the lounge.
 Thankfully, after the next overnight flight we would finally arrive in Australia!

-You can see all our photos from this short trip to Hong Kong on Flickr.
+You can see all our photos from this E&L Gallery.